pedrohenriquebl/pedrohenriquebl/README.md

 - 🌱 Aimming the backend world but for now im studying the basics and front.
-- 💞️ I’m looking to collaborate on any think that can help me get some xp and apply the studies.
+- 💞️ I’m looking to collaborate on any thing that can help me get some xp and apply the studies.
 - 📫 How to reach me pedruhbl@yahoo.com/ @pedrostyle Instagram.

 <!---